Tanman1712/startup/README.md

+# Startup Implementing the Service
+This will mark the start of the Service section.
+Things I need to do are setup the npm init for the project, create a websocket, setup mongodb with my tables, and other things that I can't remember but this will be a good start.

 # Simon Websocket
 Need to install the ws NPM package.
 Then you attach a listener to the HTTP server.
 Use the peerProxy.js to upgrade HTTP to Websocket. play.js has most of the functionality of the websocket.
 I could use this to implement the friends thing maybe.
 I'm not really sure how I'm going to use this.